If you have diabetes, you may already have experienced the nerve pain called diabetic neuropathy. If so, diabetic

-How to Reframe It: Concentrate on the here and now.
+Rethink It: Focus on the here and now.
 Mental health experts say most anxiety comes from worrying about the future.
-The more you try to focus on what you can do today, the easier it will be for you to feel good about your success and to look for immediate solutions.
+The more you focus on what you can do today, the better.

 Get the latest Diabetes newsletter delivered to your inbox!